brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 |20002|1996-07-04|1996-08-25|1996-08-01|52|true|
 |20002|1996-07-04|1996-07-10|1996-08-01|6|false|

 You guessed it.
 There's a second row, because we have a separate transaction now.
-Next time, I'll show how we can assemble a chronology across transactions, tables and systems to solve the usecase.
+Next time, I'll show how we can assemble a chronology across transactions, tables and systems to solve the use case.

 --8<-- "blog-feedback.md"